-As accounting officer, the Executive Principal has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+As Accounting Officer, the Executive Principal has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+The Chief Operating Officer became the Accounting Officer on the 1 June 2024.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management achieved in return for the taxpayer resources received.

-The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
 The Accounting Officer for the Trust, supported by the Chief Operating Officer has delivered improved value for money during the year by: